 Water Treatment Design and Engineering

-WaterProfessionals® have water treatment design and engineering staff to assist you in evaluating appropriate technologies to achieve your goals in water or wastewater treatment, or water reclaim and reuse.
+WaterProfessionals® have water treatment design and engineering staff to assist you in evaluating appropriate technologies to achieve your goals in water treatment, or water reclaim and reuse.
 This usually begins with a thorough water analysis, an understanding of the final water quality required and operating parameters (e.g., flow, temperature, pressure, discharge limitations, etc).

 In addition, we need to know your design preferences for specifying PLC's, valves, monitors and controllers.
 Application of proper treatment technologies requires in-depth understanding of how each works and its limitations.
 This is our expertise.
 Some design considerations involving reverse osmosis are discussed below.

 The density of water changes with temperature; its maximum density is reached in the form of ice at 32° F and its density decreases almost linearly as its temperature increases.
 Since reverse osmosis involves the passage of water molecules through a semi-permeable membrane, the "thicker" or more dense the water, the slower the passage.